-The Committee recommends recognizing performance of principals for remuneration.
-Areas of performance and measurement/appraisal of performance have already been described in Section 2 and Chapter 5.
-We recommend that the Ministry adopts a scheme of performance assessment and measurement by giving attention to the proposal in Appendix 3 of Chapter 5 and upon which remuneration may be made as follows:
+The Committee recommends recognizing performance of principals (public officers, for that matter) for remuneration.
+Areas of performance and measurement/appraisal of performance have already been described in Chapter 5.
+We recommend that the Ministry adopts a scheme of performance assessment and measurement by giving attention to the proposal in Appendix 5.3 of Chapter 5 and upon which remuneration may be made as follows: